-Coded private information or biological specimens: DHHS Office of Human Research Protection (OHRP) policy considers private information or specimens to be individually identifiable when they can be linked to specific individuals either directly or indirectly through coding systems.
-The IRB must determine if coded specimen or data constitute research.
-Investigators do not have the authority to make an independent determination that research involving coded private information or specimens does not involve human subjects.
+Coded private information or biological specimens: DHHS Office of Human Research Protection (OHRP) policy considers private information or biospecimens to be individually identifiable when they can be linked to specific individuals either directly or indirectly through coding systems.
+The IRB must determine if coded private information or biospecimens constitute research.
+Investigators do not have the authority to make an independent determination that research involving coded private information or biospecimens does not involve human subjects.